Return of the Mack: Tar Heels defeat S. Carolina 24-20

 Later, Brown danced in the Tar Heels locker room.

+So did his players, who erased the memory of so many close losses in years past.

-The Tar Heels’ defense was strong in the second half, and Wolfork sealed the win by intercepting Jake Bentley twice on South Carolina’s final three possessions helping North Carolina register its first win over a power-conference opponent in a season opener since topping Indiana in 1997, Brown’s final season in his first stint at the school.
+The Tar Heels’ defense showed incredible resolve in the second half, and Myles Wolfork sealed the win by intercepting Jake Bentley twice on South Carolina’s final three possessions helping North Carolina register its first win over a power-conference opponent in a season opener since topping Indiana in 1997, Brown’s final season in his first stint at the school.

-The Tar Heels were remarkably conservative on offense in crucial situations in the first half, not wanting to put Howell in difficult situations.
-North Carolina ran 12 plays inside the South Carolina 25-yard line in the first half and 11 were runs.
-The only pass attempt resulted in a sack.

-But as the game progressed, the Tar Heels began to take the handcuffs off Howell and he responded with two big TD passes and no major mistakes.

-“We were very conservative with Sam Howell around the goal line early,” Brown said.
-“And we felt like at halftime, he’s a quarterback.
-We have to turn him loose.
-And he played a tremendous second half.”
+“I was given every opportunity to win this game and I didn’t do it, so it hurts a lot,” Bentley said.

-North Carolina did most of its damage on the ground though, rushing for 238 yards on 52 carries.
+North Carolina did plenty of damage on the ground though, wearing down the Gamecocks with 52 carries resulting in 238 yards.
 Javonte Williams led the way with 102 yards on 18 carries.

 “They are patient in their runs and we cut back and over-pursued,” said South Carolina coach Will Muschamp.